jmvlangen/DnDtracker/D&D tracker/README.txt

 location.
 If a second path is given only the value of the variable at the end of the first path will be moved such that it becomes the value of the variable at the end of the second path.
 Note that the original variable (at the end of the first path) will also be removed in this case.
+When the optional third argument is set to something that evaluates to the boolean value false or a void value, the set command will not create variables if they do not exist.

 ---b) Screen commands-------------------------------------------------------------------